chase-seibert/blog/_drafts/product-management-101.md

 The product manager is likely to have the best people skills of anyone on the execution team.
 The best product managers I have worked with are also the champion of team health.
-They should have semi-regular 1:1s with everyone on the team.

 The product manager has a special relationship with both the designer and the engineering lead.
-They should have weekly 1:1 syncs with both of them, and a regular product/design/engineering lead sync where the three of them talk about all the features that are in progress and coming up.
+The product/design/engineering leads should have a regular sync where they talk about all the features that are in progress and coming up.

+### One on Ones

+The exact topics of your 1:1s will vary.
+The most important things are building trust and repeating context so people internalize it.
+It can help to have a list of [generic topics](/blog/2015/02/10/one-on-ones.html) to get conversations started.

+The minimum set of 1:1s looks something like this:

+- Weekly 1:1s with the engineering lead and the designer.
+- Weekly 1:1 with your boss.
+- Semi-regular 1:1s with everyone on the execution team.

 ## Next Level

-The very best product managers I have worked with have some level of technical understanding of the implementation the team has created.
-It should be just enough to sketch out how the product works at a high level.
-Otherwise, there will be a mismatch between the [mental model](/blog/2016/04/15/mental-models.html) of how it works, and how it actually works.
-Over time, that will result in unexpected behavior and a poor user experience.

 Both the product manager and the engineering manager have a responsibility to protect the team from thrash.
 This is the [shit umbrella](https://roadmunk.com/blog/shit-umbrella/)